agorlov/lipid/README.md

 # Lipid

-PHP Object MVC microframework for web apps
+Lipid is an objects designed microframework for PHP web apps.

 ## Quickstart